Jordan: Risk Assessment

 - Major producer of phosphate and potash

-- Expatriate workforce and tourism are significant sources of foreign exchange
+- Expatriate workforce and tourism are significant sources of foreign currency (although not during the current COVID-19 crisis)

 - Politically stable, unlike its neighbors